Ghostly Tales for Ghastly Kids: The Well

 Mr and Mrs Halley live in Wellsdeep cottage in Devon, which has an 1100-year-old well at the bottom of the garden, with a 144 ft bottom.
 Mrs Halley wants her husband to cover the well before their two grandsons (Louis and Ben) arrive, who put their hands anywhere.
 In the morning, Mr Halley promises to do block it but by the afternoon, the boys arrive and the well is not covered.
 "I'll do it tomorrow," says Mr Halley when his wife confronts him.
 That night, Mr Halley feels tiny hands tickling his feet and touching his eyelids as he sleeps.
 He jumps out of bed and opens the curtains, and hears laughter coming from the well.
 He loudly vows to cover it before his wife reminds him that he is not wearing his pyjamas.
-At sunrise, Mr Halley races to the well with measuring tape and a pencil but the tape falls down the well before he could read the measurement of the diameter.
+At sunrise, Mr Halley races to the well with measuring tape and a pencil but the tape falls down the well before he can read the measurement of the diameter.
 He has a tantrum, throws his hat after the tape, and tells his wife he will fix the well tomorrow with better equipment.
 At lunchtime, Louis and Ben run to the well to play Pirates; Louis sits in the well's bucket to imitate the crow's nest and Ben holds the rope.
 Mrs Halley runs to the well to stop them as Ben lets go, and grabs the rope before the bucket dropped too far.
 Mr Halley (who had been asleep inside throughout the incident) is woken up by his wife angrily pouring water over him and splutters that he will fix the well tomorrow.